GHP FISH is an all-volunteer, non-profit organization

 Thursday - 9:30 a.m. to 6:00 p.m.

 Friday - 9:30 a.m. to 3:30 p.m.

 This website was developed and is maintained by one of GHP FISH's dedicated Volunteers is in constant need of food.
-Please click here to see a list of items we can use and click here to see how you can help us help our Neighbors!
+Please click here to see a list of items we can use and click here to see new and easy ways to help us help our Neighbors!

 What is poverty?
 We normally think of poverty in terms of not having enough resources to fulfill the needs of daily living and we think in terms of economic poverty.
 There are other aspects of poverty: a person can lack a social network (social poverty), a sense of purpose in life (spiritual poverty) or confidence in his or her abilities (emotional poverty).
 Every one of us has experienced poverty in some area at some time in our lives.

 Gig Harbor Peninsula FISH began in June 1976 and was incorporated in August 1985, when a group of people believed that poverty is a result of circumstances and every person in our community is our neighbor.
 Neighbors care and take care of one another.
 Our motto has been “Neighbor helping neighbor” since inception.
 Everyone in the greater Gig Harbor peninsulas is a member of Gig Harbor Peninsula FISH by contributing food or money, or volunteering in some aspect of its operation and/or receiving services.
 We deal with poverty in our community by entering into a relationship with our neighbors.